Beach Wedding Dress Styles: 12 Looks That Actually Work on Sand (and in the Wind)

 VelvetAvoid for beachAbsorbs moisture, extremely hot

-According to Essense Designs, 80% of destination wedding experts list chiffon as the number one fabric for beach venues, prioritizing its travel-friendly, wrinkle-resistant nature.
+Essense Designs reports that 80% of destination wedding experts list chiffon as the number one fabric for beach venues, prioritizing its travel-friendly, wrinkle-resistant nature.
 And Bridal Outlet Jax confirms that chiffon performs best in tropical conditions above 80°F for its rapid drying and breathability.

 One tip that saves a lot of grief: if you love lace, keep it on the bodice where it won’t collect sand.
 A chiffon or crepe skirt below the waist gives you the romance of lace up top with the practicality of a smooth surface where it counts.